6 Myths About SOPs Every Entrepreneur Should Know

 The more your SOPs read like a textbook and not a playbook, the less useful they’ll be.
 Remember, this is communications content.
 Use a mix of video, graphics, and reading materials to accommodate different learning styles.Always Evolving

-Some people can…but do you really want to risk it?I hear the “osmosis” term a lot—it basically describes an apprenticeship.
+Some people might…but do you really want to risk it?I hear the “osmosis” term a lot—it basically describes an apprenticeship.
 Someone works under the Master for years to soak up the craft.
 It’s certainly one way to transfer knowledge, don’t get me a wrong.

 The better way is to develop an accelerated, systematic apprenticeship program.
 You do this not by teaching the team what to think, but how to think through decision frameworks, stories, and—yes, SOPs.